scraggo/scraggo.github.io/content/drafts/meet.md

 This could be a stream of consciousness - no particular order or deep effort is necessary.
 Any topic or source of questions is fine.

-Choose any/all of the following questions:
+Answer any/all of the following questions:

 - Likes and dislikes: food, music, movies, games, etc
 - What forms of exercise or sports do you enjoy?
 - Goals and hopes for the future: what have you been working towards - what motivates you to work on that?